ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 let .string(a as T),
 let .doubles(a as T, b as S),
 let .tuple(a as T, b as S):
-    //b is `S?`
+    //`b` is `S?`
     try container.encode(a, forKey: .a)
     if let b = b{
         try container.encode(b, forKey: .b)
     }
 }

-//with a smarter nested switch statement switch thing{
+//it is possible with a smarter nested switch statement switch thing{
 case .void: break
 case <T: Encodable>